section-engineering-education/engineering-education/content/articles/how-to-create-a-carousel-using-react-class-components-and-tailwind-css/index.md

-## How to Create a Swipeable Carousel Using React Class Components and Tailwind

-A carousel is a slideshow that cycles through a series of content.
-This content may be images, text, or videos.
+A Carousel is a slideshow that cycles through a series of content.
+This content could be images, text, or videos.
 Transitioning from one carousel slide to another is made possible by the use of previous and next controls.
 The transitioning can also be automated through the use of timers.
-Generally, a carousel helps to improve the user's experience.

-In this article, we will create a carousel component using React class components and use Tailwind CSS for styling.
+In this article, we'll create a carousel component using React class components and use Tailwind CSS for styling.
 React, which is a JavaScript library, is used to create user interfaces.
 To learn more about react, kindly go through the [React documentation](https://reactjs.org/docs/getting-started.html).

 Tailwind CSS is a CSS framework that uses utility classes directly in the markup to style a webpage.
 The Tailwind CSS documentation can be found [here](https://tailwindcss.com/docs).

 ### Goals